When Should You Even Start Planning Your Personal Statement? The Answer Is Today!

-Start off by speaking to teachers of the subjects you enjoy.
+Start off by speaking to teachers about the subjects you enjoy.
 They will have detailed knowledge of course requirements, but they will also know you personally.
-They can talk about the course in context of your personality.
+They can talk about the course in the context of your personality.

 The next step is talking with your parents, then moving onto university open days.
 Your choice of university is completely personal – it will need to be somewhere you can see yourself spending the next 3-6 years of your life.

-Talk to current students of that university, they will give you the most honest information.
-On the open day, tour the university – speak to tutors and other peers considering applying to the university.
+Talk to current students of that university, they will give you the most unbiased information.
+On the open day, tour the university – speak to tutors and other peers who are considering applying to the university.

 Once you have shortlisted several universities and courses, your personal statement preparation can begin.

-Answer all of these questions to get a good baseline to start writing your statement from.
+Answer all of these questions and you will get a good baseline to start writing your personal statement.